Skip to content

 Supports three modes:

-• Local: No lock params, runs on every worker, every interval.
+• Local: No lock or leader, runs on every worker, every interval.

-• Distributed lock: Set max_lock_seconds to run at most once per interval across all workers.
+• Distributed lock: Pass a lock to run at most once per interval across all workers.

-• Leader-gated: Set leader to restrict execution to the leader worker (lock is implied).
+• Leader-gated: Set leader to restrict execution to the leader worker (a lock is implied).

 PARAMETER DESCRIPTION